-WHEREAS, current CDC COVID 19 Community Levels for Alameda County are Low.
+WHEREAS, current CDC COVID 19 Community Level for Alameda County is Medium.
 Consequently, the general public may mask based on personal preference, informed by their own personal level of risk.
 Vulnerable people are encouraged to wear a mask in crowded indoor public places.
-Vulnerable people include the unvaccinated, people who are immunocompromised, people with certain disabilities or underlying health conditions, or those at risk of severe illness or death if infected with COVID-19.; and
+Vulnerable people include the unvaccinated, people who are immunocompromised, people with certain disabilities or underlying health conditions, or those at risk of severe illness or death if infected with COVID-19.
+When COVID levels are Medium or High, non-healthcare high risk indoor settings such as homeless shelters, emergency shelters, and heating/cooling centers must reinstate universal masking requirements for all staff and residents, regardless of if there are no outbreaks within the facility.; and